carnegie-observatories/mask/README.md

 ## Interacting with the API using terminal
 <pre> curl {PROTOCOL} "{URL}"\
   -H "Content-Type: application/json" \
   -H "user-id: my_user" \ -d '{"json_obj":"here"}' </pre>
 - PROTOCOL = GET, POST, etc
 - URL = "BASE_URL/api/project/create/" etc
 - replace user-id value with your email
-- if you're sending an .obj or .csv file, replace Content-Type with "text/plain" and "application/csv" respectively. \
+- if you're sending an .obj or .csv file, replace Content-Type with "text/plain" and "application/csv" respectively.<br/>
-If you're ever unclear as to what a curl command for an endpoint should look like, send the description to an LLM and ask it to generate a description.
+If you're ever unclear as to what a curl command for an endpoint should look like, send the description or this [file](https://github.com/carnegie-observatories/mask/blob/main/backend/maskgen_api/views.py) to an LLM and ask it to generate a curl command for that endpoint.
 #### Examples:
 #### Uploading Images
 <pre> curl -X POST http://127.0.0.1:8000/api/images/uploadimg/ \